Applications are closed for the Global-MINDS programme for 2018. Applications for 2019 will open in October, 2018 and close early in 2019.

 Each eligible application will be evaluated on a 100-point scale by two Local Academic Coordinators from two different Partner Institutions on the following joint criteria:

-- the CV as well as academic and/or other experience (e.g., international/ volunteering experience, higher English language proficiency; 1 to 30);
+- CV, academic, professional and other experience (e.g., research experience, international/ volunteering experience, higher English language proficiency; 1 to 35);

 Short-listed candidates will be invited to an interview conducted via Skype, video conference or by telephone.
 The remaining candidates will be notified by email about the panel’s decision and informed about the appeal procedure.